Acceptable use Policy for Interactive Systems

 The College also recognizes federal, state, and local laws in regard to copyright, privacy, or any other statutes that relate to the online environment, as binding upon users of the College’s interactive system as well as employees identifying an affiliation with the College when using any social networking service.

-Community College of Philadelphia’s interactive system is intended for use as an educational tool, and as such supports the teaching, learning, research, and campus activities of the College community and facilitates the management of administrative functions.
+Community College of Philadelphia’s interactive systems are intended for use as an educational tool, and as such supports the teaching, learning, research, and campus activities of the College community and facilitates the management of administrative functions.
 The College, therefore, provides students, faculty and staff access to the technology resources and interactive systems of the College.
 This policy applies to all users of the College system, as listed above and any others to whom the College wishes to make the system available.

 The College makes no guarantees of any kind, either express or implied, that the functions or the services provided by or through the College's system will be error-free or without defect.
 The College will not be responsible for any damage users may suffer, including, but not limited to, loss of data or interruptions of service.
 The College is not responsible for the accuracy or quality of the information obtained through or stored on the system.
 The College will not be responsible for financial obligations arising through the unauthorized use of the system.